alistairuk/wiznetlivetrain/README.md

 # wiznetlivetrain
-WIZnet - Live Train, An entry in to the WIZnet Surf 5 desigfn contest
+WIZnet - Live Train, An entry in to the WIZnet Surf 5 design contest